-Area-based habitat
+D1 Area-based habitat

 An area-based habitat is any habitat that is assessed using an area-based measure.
 This effectively means that it covers all habitats other than features assessed as linear habitats.
-The recommended minimum size of a habitat is 10 m.
+The recommended minimum size of a habitat is 10 m2.

-Area-based biodiversity unit
+D2 Area-based biodiversity unit